 And this season, they don’t come more standout than sorbet shades: we’re talking zingy lemons, delicate pinks and cool, refreshing blues.
-We asked Milly Wright, Creative Director at The Rug Company, to give us her thoughts on one of the biggest colour trends for SS18, as well as her top tips for rug placement.
+We asked Milly Wright, Creative Director at The Rug Company, to give us her thoughts on one of the biggest colour trends, as well as her top tips for rug placement.

 Milly’s guide to shades, schemes and styling:

 Colour is the cornerstone to interior design and pastels are the new neutrals.
 They are the perfect way to add subtle hints of colour to any scheme.
 Soothing tones of soft pink, powder blue, icy grey and biscuit beige are punctuated with citrus yellow for this sorbet palette which is light, fresh and the perfect accompaniment to summer.
 Hazy pastel hues have an almost retro quality.
 They can create such a visual feast for the eyes when layered over one another and can also provide perfect grounding for a pop of colour or a hint of brass.

 Our Farrow & Ball rugs are made from the softest wool and are incredibly sumptuous.
 These solid and subtle blocks of colour will blend seamlessly into any space for a unified and tranquil look.
 You can create calm by matching similar shades of the same family, giving the illusion of space and depth.
 This works particularly well for neutral tones where the spectrum is closer.
 By combining neutral Farrow & Ball paints with our complementary coloured rugs in the same scheme, a pleasing harmony will occur where they bring out the best in each other.
 Like any good partnership, the strength of each one is enhanced by the presence of its pairing.